Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Mulit-level Scaling Low-bit Tensor Format

+Naive floating-point group-wise scaling in previous studies~\cite{xnor} cannot bring actual hardware acceleration.
+Since when the values of different groups are accumulated, the floating-point scaling factors need to be multiplied back to low-bit elements, which involves floatint-point multiplications.

-The first level \textbf{tensor-wise scaling factor} $S_t$ is an ordinary floating-point number to retain the precision as much as possible.
+To facilitate a hardware-friendly low-bit training framework, we propose a special scaling format, the floating-point group-wise scaling is separate into tensor-wise and group-wise scaling factors.
+The first level \textbf{tensor-wise scaling factor} $S_t$ is an ordinary floating-point number ($\langle E_t,M_t\rangle = \langle 8, 23\rangle$), to retain the precision as much as possible.

 Considering the actual hardware implementation cost, there are some restrictions on the second level \textbf{group-wise scaling factor} $\bm{S_g}$.
 Since calculation results of different groups need to be aggregated, using $\bm{S_g}$ in an ordinary floating-point format leads to expensive conversions in the hardware implementation.
-So we propose two special hardware-friendly group-wise scaling schemes, whose formats can be denoted as $\langle E_g, 0\rangle$, and $\langle E_g, 1\rangle$, respectively.
+Hence, we propose two special hardware-friendly group-wise scaling schemes, whose formats can be denoted as $\langle E_g, 0\rangle$, and $\langle E_g, 1\rangle$, respectively.
 The scaling factor in $\langle E_g,0\rangle$ format is simply a power of two, which can be implemented easily as shifting on the hardware.
 From Eq.~\ref{equ:em-float}, a $S_g=I2F(Man_g, Exp_g)$ value in the $\langle E_g, 1\rangle$ format can be written as

 which is a sum of two shifting, and can also be implemented with low hardware overhead.
 We will see that MLS tensor convolution arithmetic benefits from group-wise scaling factor's special format with very few mantissa bits in Sec.~\ref{sec:mls-conv} (Eq.~\ref{eq:groupwise_scale}).
-The third level scaling factor $S_x=I2F(0, Exp_x) =2^{-Exp_x}$ is the \textbf{element-wise exponent} in $\bar{X}=S_x (1+\frac{Man_x}{2})$, and we can see that the elements of $\bar{\bm{X}}$ in Eq.~\ref{equ:basic} are in a $\langle E_x, M_x\rangle$ format.
-The specific values of $E_x$ and $M_x$ determine the cost of the MAC operation, which will be discussed in Sec.~\ref{sec:mls-conv}.